stonepros/stone/doc/releases/luminous.rst

 This is the second bugfix release of Luminous v12.2.x long term stable release series.
-It contains a range of bug fixes and a few features across Bluestore, CephFS, RBD & RGW.
+It contains a range of bug fixes and a few features across Bluestore, StoneFS, RBD & RGW.
 We recommend all the users of 12.2.x series update.

 For more detailed information, see :download:`the complete changelog <../changelog/v12.2.2.txt>`.